abesto/python_ircd/README.md

   * NICK: 100%
   * USER: 100%
   * PART: 100%
-  * JOIN: no PART all if channel is '0', no channel key checking
+  * JOIN: no channel key checking
   * PRIVMSG: no support for wildcards, some checks missing
   * WHO: multiple parameters not supported
   * TOPIC: some checks missing